 If merino wool isn’t really the best or most valuable wool in any of these categories, then why is it so popular?
 It’s a fair question and has an equally fair answer - it’s usually the best balance between comfort, function and cost when compared to every other type of wool.

-Best Practices: Washing Merino Wool
+Best Practices: How to Wash Merino Wool

 If this is your first time washing a wool garment, make sure you review our in-depth guides on how to hand-wash or machine-wash your favorite pieces.
 Here’s a quick review of what you need to keep in mind every wash to avoid shrink:

 - Start fresh.
-If you’re using a tub, sink or bucket, then you need to make sure they’re free of anything that could stain or damage your wool.
+If you’re using a tub, sink or bucket, then you need to make sure they’re free of anything that could stain or damage your merino wool.
 Even if you can’t see anything, it’s best to fully wash and rinse the area before you start hand-washing.
 In a machine washer, make sure to run an empty rinse cycle if you used bleach or harsh chemicals in the cycle prior.

 - Stay cool.
 As much as possible, keep your wool garments away from heat sources - that means don’t use hot or warm water when you wash and rinse, and don’t leave your garment out to dry near a vent or radiator.

 - Wash merino wool gently.
 That means gentle soap and gentle agitation.
 You should never scrub or stretch your merino wool when you wash your merino wool.
 Swirling the water around it gently can help circulate things if you want to make sure you’re cleaning the piece thoroughly.

 - Rinse thoroughly.
 Don’t let that gentle hand cause you to leave behind remnants of soap.
 Even though wool-safe detergents don’t have any harsh chemicals, any soap can still leave a residue that impacts the integrity of a textile.
 Diluted vinegar rinses can help reduce product build-up, too.